annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 the workspace have their own configuration that apply to all sub projects\
 the configuration file is called `workspace.astral`\
 each project have their own configuration in a config file called\
-`project.astral` like zig it uses it's own language for configuration
+`project.astral` like zig it uses the astral language itself for configuration

 ![alt text](<assets/language project structure.png>)